 - Short term: covering 1 day to 2 weeks

-It is a best healthcare accounting practice for Healthcare Accountants to have clear, transparent investment policies indicating their objectives, guidelines and acceptable investments.
+It is the best healthcare accounting practice for Healthcare Accountants to have clear, transparent investment policies indicating their objectives, guidelines, and acceptable investments.
 These assist managers in making decisions according to opportunities.
-The aim is to increase yield of investments at low costs.
+The aim is to increase the yield of investments at low costs.
 Additionally, companies use Sweep accounts.